integrations/terraform-provider-github/CONTRIBUTING.md

 If a full debugger is desired, VSCode may be used.
 In order to do so,

-1. create a launch.json file with this configuration:
+0. Create a launch.json file with this configuration:
 ```json
 {
 	"name": "Attach to Process",